Celebrating 150 years of the railway to bathurst

 Open Saloon: $95 per person

-Compartment: $366 per compartment (6 seats)
+Compartment: $366 per compartment (up to 6 people)

 Bathurst Station, circa 1876.
 NSW State Archives